bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 `_url` is your personal data source

-For a more detailed walk through, refer to the [[turing guide]](../../packages/boba/turing/README.md)
+For a more detailed walk through, refer to the [[Turing guide]](../../packages/boba/turing/README.md)